 The Aberaeron Yacht Club organises a number of events at the Clubhouse and around the harbour too.

 Aberystwyth Marina also has events on the quayside, including A Day on the Quay (26 May 2019) and a Street Food Festival (19-21 July 2019)

 Celtic longboat rowing is a popular sport in Ceredigion with seven established clubs along the Ceredigion coast at Aberporth, Tresaith, Llangrannog, New Quay, Aberaeron, Aberystwyth and Borth.

-For the full programme of Celtic Longboat rowing regattas with Ceredigion clubs and others along the Welsh coast see the Welsh Sea Rowing Association website.
+For the full programme of Celtic longboat and skiff rowing events with Ceredigion clubs and others along the Welsh coast see the Welsh Sea Rowing Association.